mediaelement/mediaelement/README.md

 **Notes**
 * Support for `wmv` and `wma` has been dropped since most of the major players are not supporting it as well.
 * `ogg` formats won’t play consistently in all browsers so it is strongly recommended a MP3 fallback for audio, or MP4 for video.
+* `wav` formats will only play on Browsers that support it natively since there is currently no Flash fallback to allow them to play in other browsers.

 <a id="installation"></a>
 ## Installation and Usage